Muted start to second half for Asia stocks as U.S. payrolls loom

-Japan's Nikkei (.N225) was 0.3% lower while MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 0.2% in thin trade as Hong Kong markets were shut for a holiday.
+Japan’s Nikkei was 0.3% lower while MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.2% in thin trade as Hong Kong markets were shut for a holiday.

 “The virus is still playing a role ... although it’s difficult to see much direction in anything at the moment,” ING economist Rob Carnell said on the phone from Singapore.